-Undergraduate and graduate students are welcome every Thursday and Friday during term to study, use our library, and spend time in fellowship with others.
-Study Days will pause during the week of March 11th through 19th for Spring Break.
+Study Days — Tuesdays, Thursdays, and Fridays from 12 to 5 PM Undergraduate and graduate students are welcome on certain days everyweek during term to study, use our library, and spend time in fellowship with others.

 Public Reading of Scripture — Thursdays at 3 PM This is a chance to recover the ancient practice of hearing the Scriptures read aloud together.
 The readings are followed by delicious refreshments and an opportunity to talk informally.Faculty , staff, and students are welcome.

 Fall Reading Group — Fridays at 4 PM Dietrich Bonhoeffer, The Cost of Discipleship

 Grad Student Discussion Group — Fridays at 12 PM This group is led by Prof. Larry Leemis and focuses on Christian virtue as seen throughout scripture.

 Welcome Lunch — Thursday, August 24th from 12 to 3 PM William & Mary students and parents are invited to Cambridge House for a Welcome Lunch to kick off the semester.
 We can’t wait to meet you!